 Morgan Kayser is a writer of fiction and occasionally nonfiction, though she much prefers making things up to telling the truth.
 In fact, this entire bio could be a lie.

-Morgan received her MFA in Fiction at the University of Pittsburgh, where she has worked teaching Seminar in Composition and Intro to Fiction, as well as tutoring student-athletes.
+Morgan currently teaches at the University of Pittsburgh, where she received her MFA in Fiction.
 For the last five summers, she’s worked at the University of Virginia Young Writers Workshop, most recently as Assistant Residential Program Director, and she hopes to spend many more summers there in the future.
-She has also completed several freelance copywriting projects for clients such as an online high school literature course and a Pittsburgh real estate brokerage.
 Morgan earned her BA in Creative Writing at Florida State University, where she also served two years as Editor in Chief of the newsmagazine The Yeti.